wemake-services/wemake-python-styleguide/docs/pages/usage/setup.rst

 You might want to also intsall optional tools that pairs nicely with ``wemake-python-styleguide``:

-- :ref:`flakehell` wrapper for legacy code
+- :ref:`flakehell` for easy integration into a **legacy** codebase
-- :ref:`nitpick` for configuration presets and linting
+- :ref:`nitpick` for sharing configuration across multiple projects

 .. _usage: